straz/pas/pubs/cable/life-without-cable.md

 I estimate the monthly total of Cablevision programming at about 200,000 hours.
 With an average viewing habit of leaving the TV on for three to four hours per day, this suggests that only 0.06% of what is provided is actually selected by customers from a fixed menu of programming choices.
 Most of the content cable spends money to provide is wasted.

 For the time being, cable works well because people have set viewing habits.
 With the exception of occasional TiVo and DVR customers, their viewing offers instant access only.
 Cable, so far, excludes customers from all Internet-accessible video.
-Even now that likely exceeds billions of hours of recorded information.</p>
+Even now that likely exceeds billions of hours of recorded information.

-    <a name="THE EXPANDING MOUSE"><strong>THE EXPANDING MOUSE</strong></a>
+### The Expanding Mouse

-    <p>The world of the mouse is global, unlimited and expanding exponentially.
+The world of the mouse is global, unlimited and expanding exponentially.
 It is unconstrained by content, language or format.
 The transmission system as well as the entire infrastructure for the Internet has been already paid for.

 Ultimately, that transmission system reaches everywhere, including via wireless connectivity, which is important for undeveloped countries.
 Since every computer is enabled with Internet access, a customer can have the same viewing experience whether traveling on an airplane or sitting at home.